jrzvnn/strava-grafana-infra/README.md

 - [x] Initial Terraform Infrastructure Provisioning
 - [x] Manual Grafana, NGINX Setup, and Strava Integration
-- [ ] Automated Grafana Setup via Ansible
+- [x] Automated Grafana and NGINX Setup via Ansible
-- [ ] GitHub Actions for IaC Automation
+- [ ] GitHub Actions for CI Automation of Infrastructure
 - [ ] HTTPS and Domain Setup for NGINX Encryption
 - [ ] Containerization of the Setup